sawepeter/skooli/README.md

-# Scholaro pre-school Management Dashboard
+# Skooli is a pre-school Management Dashboard

 ## Getting Started